 As their website states, this is the place to go in downtown Juneau if you are looking for a casual dining, waterfront, surf-and-turf experience.

-4. Tourist Activities
+4. Top Tourist Activities and Tours

-Juneau activities such as museums and historic buildings are packed with culture, history, and rich in tradition.
-A lot of these options are on the list of cheap things to do in Juneau.
+There are so many things to do while spending time in Juneau; it is hard to fit everything in if you’re on a time crunch!
+Juneau activities, such as museums and historic buildings, are packed with culture, and history, and rich in tradition.
+Many of these options are on the list of cheap things to do in Juneau.

 There are three different mining complexes, with remains that still stand from the time they were running gold operations back in the early 1900s.
 A-J Mine, Last Chance Mining Museum, and the famous Treadwell Mine are all good options if you want to see Juneau’s mining history up close and personal.

 Juneau is also home to some of Alaska’s top museum options.
-These include at least five museums, all unique in their own ways, sharing Southeast Alaskan’s rich history and culture.
+These include at least five museums, all unique in their ways, sharing Southeast Alaskan’s rich history and culture.

-The Walter Soboleff Building is on top of the list of Juneau attractions.
+The Walter Soboleff Building is at top of the list of Juneau attractions.
 This museum is specially bound with culture and history, where one can explore exhibits that share Southeast Alaskan history through Alaskan Native perspectives.

 There is a number of culturally significant art installations that represent the three tribes of the region: Tlingit, Haida, and Tsimshian.

-See Related: 30 Cheap Places to Travel
+See Related: Cheap Places to Travel

 5. Eaglecrest Ski Area